WillForEternity/cscratchnn/README.md

 # cscratchnn
 A simple, proof of concept neural network in C, mainly for strengthening my mathematical intuition.

-Having just taken a digital logic circuit design class for the second time (and falling in love with it this time), I wanted to test the classic XOR function, known for its very simple nonlinear structure.
+Having just taken a digital logic circuit design class (and falling in love with it), I wanted to test the classic XOR function, known for its very simple nonlinear structure.
 When graphed, you'll see that it isn't linearly separable.

 ![cscratchnn](XORnonlinear.png)